ShadowBooster13/sprockell/README.md

     - This was once raised here: <https://github.com/commercialhaskell/stack/issues/3893>.
 Unfortunately there has not been follow-up since then, so putting stack on strange places is probably best avoided.

 ### Run directly

-Before running the below commands, make sure the `stack` executable is in your path, or use an absolute path instead.

 ```bash
 # Ensure sprockell libs are built